 One of the by-products of pool chemicals is the formation of calcium deposits on walls and floors.
 Calcium comes from the hardness of water, Salt, or the "Chlorine 65%", in previous section.
 This can usually be seen as a whitish "scum".
 It may be noticed if you wipe the surface with your hand and you see a white "cloud" in the water.
-The EPOTEC will be glossy underneath.
-It should be removed as can act as an abrasive when pool cleaners in use and reduce the life of EPOTEC.
+The V790 will be unchanged underneath.
+It should be removed as can act as an abrasive when pool cleaners in use and reduce the life of V790.